“All men are created equal… endowed by their Creator with certain inalienable Rights… including Life, Liberty and the pursuit of Happiness…”

 Let’s take a look at this beautiful chart that I took from We Are Social:

 The first line means that people coming from rural areas will (theoretically) engage in productive activities, resulting in increasing disposable income, translated into consumption.
-The potential I talk about is also related to a study I read some days ago saying that a 10% increase of urban population represents a 30% increase of the total output for a given country.
+The potential I talk about is also related to a study I read some days ago saying that a 10% increase in urban population represents a 30% increase of the total output for a given country.

-That’s why it is interesting to analyze cases at individual level, for example, the mobile penetration in Asia.
+That’s why it is interesting to analyze cases at the individual level, for example, the mobile penetration in Asia.
 How many more mobiles can you sell in the US or Europe?… perhaps those mature markets focus more on replacing cellphones, rather than buying a new one.
 Then of course the accessories, services, apps, mobile content, etc, but that’s is a consequent story.

 Well, it happens that in emerging regions there’s still a huge market for acquiring a mobile as you can see in the chart.
-Just in India there are around 850 million devices, with a population of 1,2 billion.
-This means that there is still market for at least 350 million more cellphones… that’s the size of the whole population in the US.
+Just in India, there are around 850 million devices, with a population of 1,2 billion.
+This means that there is still a market for at least 350 million more cellphones… that’s the size of the whole population in the US.
 And that’s just one example in a million, you can translate the same into electronics, appliances, housing, lifestyle, etc… interesting, isn’t it?